gnarlyquack/dr-strangetest-documentation/Test-Fixtures.md

 ```

-# Passing State
+# Providing Fixtures to Tests

-Setup functions can pass state to tests and other setup functions by returning
+You may have noticed that EasyTest's fixture functions form a natural hierarchy
-an array of arguments.
-State from "higher-level" functions is passed to
+with directories at the top and individual tests at the bottom.
+Setup functions
-"lower-level" functions, e.g., state returned from a directory setup function
+higher in the hierarchy can pass state to setup functions and/or tests lower in
-is passed to any setup functions and tests within the directory and any
+the hierarchy by returning an array of arguments.
+As EasyTest performs
-subdirectories.
-Lower-level functions accept these arguments by adding
+discovery, these arguments are unpacked and automatically passed to subordinate
-parameters to their signature.
-As EasyTest performs discovery, it unpacks the
+fixture functions, class constructors, and test functions, which accept them by
-arguments from the previous setup function and provides them to the parameters
+adding parameters to their signature.

-of the current function.
+Subordinate setup functions "intercept" state from higher setup functions.

-Lower-level setup functions "intercept" state from higher-level setup
+Whatever these functions return replaces whatever arguments are passed to it.
-functions and may add to, remove from, alter or simply pass through the
+This is true regardless of whether or not a function explicitly accepts the
-arguments it receives (although in the latter case, the function is presumably
+arguments provided to it.
+Functions may add to, remove from, alter or simply
-doing some other work).
-If a setup function is not defined for a particular
+pass through the arguments they receive.
+If a setup function is not defined at a
-level, arguments are passed directly to either the next lower-level setup
+particular level in the hierarchy, arguments are passed directly to the next
-function or to a test function or test class.
+subordinate setup function, test function or test class.

 Arguments are also passed to teardown functions, but these functions never
 return arguments, they only clean up the arguments given to them.